tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

 # Week 2A - Canvas Affine Transformations

 ## I. Overview
-This week we will:
+Today we will:
+- Review:
+  - last week's homework
+  - JavaScript & DOM concepts from last week
+  - how to set up a canvas drawing context, and how to draw rectangles, circles, and lines
 - look at how Canvas *tranformations* (translating, rotating, scaling) work
-- review how to work with DOM elements like buttons, and how to hook them up to canvas code when an event occurs

 ## II.
 Required Reading & Assignments
 * Shape Viewer HW -> [HW-shape-viewer.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-shape-viewer.md)